- Tracy Gunn

 CArbon – Dioxide

-• Avoid by breathing deeply and normally, not skip breathing, and by avoiding overexertion.
+• Avoid by breathing deeply and normally, not skip breathing, and avoiding overexertion.

 DEAD AIR SPACES